awards.

 Self-nominations are acceptable.

 An individual may not win the same award more than once.
+This includes the CIO of the Year, which was previously called “Community Award”.

 All member institutions are eligible, and encouraged, to submit nominations, regardless of size, complexity or geography.